The-AVR/AVR-2022/docs/content/advanced-vrc-drone-assembly/pcc-mounting/_index.md

 The servos for your VRC build will be used during practice and on competition day.
 This section will cover how to connect your servos, but it's up to your team to determine the best mounting option.
-Later in this GitBook you will learn how to actuate the servos from the GCS as well as code!
+Later in this documentation you will learn how to actuate the servos from the GCS as well as code!

 The servos and extension cables can be found in **Box 5** of your VRC kit.